 I do work well one on one but I do much better in a job that requires teamwork.
 I have been known to snap under pressure and even if I should crumble in some circumstances, I am confident that you will find me pleasurable.
 If you run a check on me you will find that I come from pretty seedy background.

 2 cups flax seeds, soaked in 5 cups water for 4-8 hours

 Soak flax seeds in water for 4-8 hours.
 I like to throw my seeds in the water, cover and let it sit on the countertop overnight.

 To make the almond flour, I put the almonds in a high-speed blender and pulsed it till it became a fine powder.
 You want 2 cups of “flour” in the end.

 Mix the soaked flax seeds with almond flour.
 I then poured about 2 cups worth into the blender and ran for about 10 seconds, poured that into a large bowl and repeated this step with 2 more cups of flax batter.
 The remaining batter in the bowl, I added in the dried onions, salt and sesame seeds and stirred it all together really well.
 I then combined this into the other bowl, mixing it all together.
 The batter looks like it has a lot of air in it.

-Dehydrate at 145 (F) for 1 hour then reduce to 105 (F) degrees for 4-6 hours.
+Dehydrate at 145 (F) for 1 hour then reduce to 115 (F) degrees for 4-6 hours.

 Remove the non-stick sheets and place the crackers upside down on mesh screens.
 Score and continue to dehydrate at least 8 more hours or until dry.